 SECTION 5.1.
 Any employee who has reasonable cause to believe that a student or other person is in violation of this policy shall make a written report of that fact and the name of the person suspected to the principal or other authorized school leader.

 SECTION 5.2.
-The principal or other authorized school leader after being satisfied that the reported violation is true, shall make an oral and written report to the Governing Board President, the appropriate police authority, and the district attorney.
+The Executive Director/Principal or other authorized school leader after being satisfied that the reported violation is true, shall make an oral and written report to the Board President, the appropriate police authority, and the district attorney.

 SECTION 5.3.
-The penalty for violation of this policy by bringing to school a weapon as defined above will be expulsion from school for a period of not less than one calendar year and may result in criminal prosecution, except that the Governing Board may modify the expulsion requirement on a case by case basis when in its sole discretion determine that circumstances warrant same.
+The penalty for violation of this policy by bringing to school a weapon as defined above will be expulsion from school for a period of not less than one calendar year and may result in criminal prosecution, except that the Board may modify the expulsion requirement on a case by case basis when in its sole discretion determine that circumstances warrant same.

 SECTION 6.
 Students with Disabilities: 45 Day Interim Alternative Placement

 SECTION 6.1.
-Any child with a disability who is determined to have brought a firearm to school may be placed in an interim alternative educational setting for not more than 45 days, as determined and ordered by a special education committee qualified to make special education decisions under 20 USC 1401(a)(20).
+Any child with a disability who is determined to have brought a firearm to school may be placed in an interim alternative educational setting for not more than forty-five (45) days, as determined and ordered by a special education committee qualified to make special education decisions under 20 USC 1401(a)(20).

 SECTION 6.2.
 If a parent or guardian requests a due process hearing under IDEA, the child shall nevertheless remain in the alternative educational setting above referred to during the pendency of any proceeding conducted in connection therewith, unless the parents and duly authorized school system representatives agree otherwise.